open-policy-agent/gatekeeper/README.md

     --user <YOUR USER NAME>
 ```

+##### Firewall Rules

+TCP port 8443 must be allowed from the Kubernetes API server to the node which Gatekeeper runs on in order for the validation webhooks to be accessible.
+This is blocked in the default configuration for some managed Kubernetes services and will result in a timeout.

 #### Deploying a Release using Prebuilt Image

 If you want to deploy a released version of Gatekeeper in your cluster with a prebuilt image, then you can run the following command: